Extracting the signed backbone of intrinsically dense weighted networks: Backbone extraction methods

 Tumminello et al. \cite{tummihypergeom} introduce \textit{hypergeometric filtering} originally for bipartite weighted networks.
 It is employed for unipartite weighted networks \cite{Riccaboni2013, SGRIGNOLI2015245} as well.
-Assuming integer weights and treating weighted links as multiple links, every time a node increases its degree by $1$ by adding a new link, the node at the other end of the link is selected randomly among all possible nodes.
+With fixed node in- and out-strengths, assuming integer weights and treating weighted links as multiple links, a unit-weight link from a node chooses its other end randomly among all possible nodes.
 Then, the edge weight generation process can be described by a hypergeometric distribution which becomes the null model for the filter.
 Comparing observed values with the null model, statistically significant links can be extracted at desired levels of confidence. \textit{Noise-Corrected Bayesian filter} \cite{coscia2017backboning} assumes edge weight generation follows a binomial distribution where a null model based on the hypergeometric distribution is used in determining Bayesian priors.
 Lift value for each link (i.e., the ratio of the observed value to the expected value) is calculated, transformed to the $[-1, 1]$ range, and the associated variance is estimated with a Bayesian inference schema.
 Using the appropriate posterior variances, the links which satisfy a desired significance level are retained.